trapd00r/LS_COLORS/README.markdown

 Arch Linux users can install the [`lscolors-git`][3] package from the AUR for easy integration with bash, csh, or zsh.

-### RHEL images for WSL
+### RHEL image for WSL
-[RHEL images for WSL](https://developers.redhat.com/articles/2023/11/15/create-customized-rhel-images-wsl-environment#) is very basic compared to [Ubuntu WSL](https://ubuntu.com/desktop/wsl), lacking additional beautification features.
+[RHEL image for WSL](https://developers.redhat.com/articles/2023/11/15/create-customized-rhel-images-wsl-environment#) is very basic compared to [Ubuntu WSL](https://ubuntu.com/desktop/wsl), lacking additional beautification features.

 To have a colorized terminal output, you need to add the following line to the ~/.bashrc